turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 * Then write 1-2 paragraphs to answer who are you, why are you here, what's next?

 * Consider:
-** Your motives and values
+* You Your motives and values
-** The turning points that led to your career change ** What you envision for yourself going forward
+*The turning points that led to your career change *What you envision for yourself going forward

 * Practice!
 Make sure to practice your story with others that you trust: your homeroom group, your accountabilibuddy, your mentor, your friends, your family, etc.

-** Gather as much feedback as you can:
+*Gather as much feedback as you can:
-** Is it clear why you're entering this career?
+* Is it clear why you're entering this career?
-** How can you connect with others through your story?
+* How can you connect with others through your story?
-** How does it feel to talk about yourself?
+* How does it feel to talk about yourself?
-** What's missing that could make this story stronger?
+* What's missing that could make this story stronger?

 ## Due Dates & Reminders
 By the end of Mod 1, you should have completed a LinkedIn summary statement using your professional story.